GoutamVerma/GoutamVerma-SimpleCMS-E.S-GSoC2021-/README.md

 ## Discription

 SimpleCMS E.S is an android application which creates an animation in "Spiral" "orbit" and in "Zoom-To" views and export files in .esp format.
-After exporting file it also save it locally under application specific folder.To view the animation we needs to import it on Google Earth Studio.
+After exporting file it also save it locally under application specific folder.To view the animation we needs to import esp file on Google Earth Studio.

 *This application have following features*